 Once you get over the initial shock of New York’s fast-paced lifestyle, you learn to accept it and embrace it.
 More on that later …

 Winner: New York City

 How’s The Food?

-I’m only including this category so I can give it to NYC.
+I’m only including this category so I can just give it to NYC.
 There’s no competition.
 During the time I lived there I had food delivered every single day.
-New York didn’t have to wait for the luxury of UberEats to take advantage of food delivery because most restaurants already offered it.
+New York didn’t have to wait for apps like Postmates or UberEats when it came to food delivery because most restaurants already offered it!

 And don’t get me started on the New York pizza.
 A huge slice with a soda will only knock you back $1.50 … it’s a no-brainer!
 Not to mention the food carts scattered throughout the city.
 Grabbing a quick bite, or cup of coffee has never been easier.

 There’s no getting around the fact that both Los Angeles and New York City are crazy expensive to live in.
 However, when it comes to getting more bang for your buck, L.A. wins.